Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Experimental Results

 We adjusted an existing PDR implementation called \emph{minireachIC3}~\cite{MIC3:2014} which has been used for planning tasks~\cite{Suda:2014}.
 We used 1641 STRIPS benchmarks from past IPC events (from 1998 to 2011).
 To transform the STRIPS benchmarks into the input format (DIMSPEC) of \emph{minireachIC3} we used the $\exists$-step parallel encoding scheme of the SAT-based planner \emph{Mp}~\cite{Rint:2012} as found best for \emph{minireachIC3}~\cite{Suda:2014}.
 Since the previous evaluation on IPC benchmarks from~\cite{Suda:2014} came to the conclusion that Reverse PDR (for general transition relations, the reverted direction does not imply left-uniqueness) is the favorable configuration of \emph{minireachIC3}, we also use this configuration.

-We compared standard \emph{minireachIC3} with the three cover approaches, \emph{GeNTR}, \emph{MaxQBF} as well as \emph{greedy QBF}.
-We observed that in AI planning the QBF-based approaches are much more competitive than in hardware model checking with original PDR.
+We compared standard \emph{minireachIC3} \changescs{(which does not include PO generalization)} with the three cover approaches, \emph{GeNTR}, \emph{MaxQBF} as well as \emph{greedy QBF}.
+We observed that in AI Planning the QBF-based approaches are much more competitive than in Hardware Model Checking.
 However, many of the planning benchmarks seem to have only little potential for generalization of \pos{}.
 The best average reduction ratio -- achieved by \emph{MaxQBF} -- on 695 of 1641 solved IPC benchmarks is $4.01\,\%$.

+\changescs{Nevertheless, we present the overall performance of the different \po{} generalization techniques for the complete set of benchmarks in Table~\ref{tab:ipcresults}.
+Since many of the planning benchmarks have only little potential for generalization of \pos{} and show only small average reduction ratios, expensive methods like MaxQBF result in high cost for many benchmarks, but do not help much.
+However, SAT-based cover, which is much less expensive, is able to consistently improve on standard \emph{minireachIC3}.
+It solves 948 instances overall (compared to 939 instances with standard \emph{minireachIC3}).
+On the other hand, compared to SAT-based cover, the MaxQBF approach is able to solve 21 unique instances in total and additionally achieves better execution times on a number of benchmarks.}

-Nevertheless, as presented in Tab. \ref{tab:selection} there are planning domains -- that allow significant reduction of \pos{} -- for which the generalization approaches greatly improve the performance of \emph{minireachIC3}: Among the cover approaches and \emph{GeNTR} (which is implicitly a cover approach as well) SAT-based cover is the best and clearly outperforms standard \emph{minireachIC3}.
-Furthermore, trading computation time against generalization capabilities pays off and MaxQBF, performs even better than the cover approaches on three domains and it dominates standard \emph{minireachIC3} on 2002-DEPOTS, 2006-PIPESWORLD, 2011-BARMAN, and 2011-FLOORTILE.
+\changescs{As presented in Table~\ref{tab:selection} there are planning domains} -- that allow significant reduction of \pos{} -- for which the generalization approaches greatly improve the performance of \emph{minireachIC3}: Among the cover approaches and \emph{GeNTR} (which is implicitly a cover approach as well) SAT-based cover is the best and clearly outperforms standard \emph{minireachIC3}.
+Furthermore, \changescs{for those planning domains} trading computation time against generalization capabilities pays off and MaxQBF performs even better than the cover approaches on three domains.
+It dominates standard \emph{minireachIC3} on 2002-DEPOTS, 2006-PIPESWORLD, 2011-BARMAN, and 2011-FLOORTILE.
 Numbers in bold face indicate the best performance for the respective domain.

-For more details we refer to Appendix~\ref{sse:ipc_appendix}.
+For a detailed analysis we chose two examples where MaxQBF in \emph{minireachIC3} had a strong effect and analyze further why this is the case.

+Firstly, we analyze the problem \emph{depotprob4398} of the IPC domain \emph{DEPOTS-2002}.
+This could be solved within $51.33\,s$ by using \emph{MaxQBF} for \po{} generalization, finding a plan of length $13$ (longer than the trace, due to \po{} forward pushing), whereas standard \emph{minireachIC3} ran into timeout ($3,600\,s$).
+With \emph{MaxQBF}, only $6$ time frames were opened, while the standard version \changescs{ran into timeout when it was still working on time frame number $9$}.
+The version using \emph{MaxQBF} had to learn only $1,226$ clauses with an average size of $17.2$, whereas the standard version had $86,932$ learned clauses with an average size of $23.0$ after $3,600\,s$.